this entry. That said, the blog is named in his honor.

 Identifying a call to serve God in some form of ministry with the Christian church, Mark attended Montreat College, graduated with a degree in Bible and Religion (with an English minor that grew out of experience with the college drama troupe) and soon went to seminary, graduating from Fuller Theological Seminary with his Master of Divinity degree.
 In both of these contexts, Mark quickly became known as "the guy with the Transformers toys" as he maintained his fan activity throughout this period, which included involvement with the growing online Transformers community under the comics-inspired moniker of "G.B.
 Blackrock."

 Despite the collection (and the usual stereotypes often associated with such things), Mark married his wife Michelle shortly after graduation from Fuller.
-Both of them continued to be closely tied to Fuller for many years, where Mark worked as the Administrator of Budget and Support Systems for the Dean's Office of Fuller's School of Theology, and where Michelle is completing her PhD in Christian Worship while also working in a local church as an ordained priest in the Episcopal Church of America.
+Both of them continued to be closely tied to Fuller for many years, where Mark worked as the Administrator of Budget and Support Systems for the Dean's Office of Fuller's School of Theology, and where Michelle completed her PhD in Christian Worship while also working in a local church as an ordained priest in the Episcopal Church of America.
 Indeed, for many years, Mark operated this very blog under the name "Transforming Seminarian" as a reference to these seminary ties.
 Since leaving Fuller, Mark determined that the "seminarian" label no longer made sense, and so the blog was renamed in favor of Mark's long-standing online alias.